 {unless instructed to do so in advance by a resolution of the Council} or make any contract on behalf of the Council.

-1 The Regulations require councils to use the Contracts Finder website if they advertise contract opportunities and also to publicise the award of contracts over £30,000 including VAT, regardless of whether they were advertised.

 No expenditure may be authorised that will exceed the budget for that type of expenditure, other than by resolution of the Council {or a duly delegated committee acting within its Terms of Reference} except in an emergency.